"Will you go back with gravel rash?? We hope so..."

 Loch Lomond and Trossachs’ best kept secret

-Why?
-Because we love anything that means more folk are out having fun riding bikes in the dirt (or grit).
-Riding gravel bikes combines so many of our favourite things – mud, mountains and spectacular locations – and the Loch Lomond and Trossachs National Park is one of the most magnificent locations of them all.
+We love anything that means more folk are out having fun riding bikes in the dirt (or grit).
+Riding gravel bikes combines so many of our favourite things – mountains and spectacular locations – and the Loch Lomond and Trossachs National Park is one of the most magnificent locations of them all.

 This gravel tour breaks down all the barriers and throws away the rule book blurring the lines between mountain biking and road cycling.
 Join us!

 - Type of TripGravel

 - Endurance Grading to

 - How Long?
 2 nights / 2.5 days riding

 Here’s what you can expect

 - The best gravel routes in the majestic Loch Lomond and Trossachs National Park handpicked by our local gravel expert guide

 - Professional Guide – expertly trained, hugely experienced but most of all great fun and with a wealth of local knowledge to share!